varchasvshri/CS711_recommender/README.md

 To run the recommender system - <br />
 Make sure you have nodejs installed along with python3 with libraries specified in requirements.txt <br />
-Then Run the following code on your terminal - git clone the repository
+Then Run the following code on your terminal -  <br />
+git clone the repository
 ```
 cd Integrated